← Back to research

 • Teams with ambiguous or rapidly changing requirements

-• Organizations needing BYOK or model flexibility
+• Organizations requiring true BYOK or self-hosted models

-• Companies wanting deep Jira/enterprise workflow integration
+• Companies wanting deep Jira/enterprise workflow orchestration across multiple agents

 Viability Assessment